• Home

 Freezer (the whole point of the double batch)

-Spray a piece of foil with cooking spray and press it lightly into the second baking dish before adding ingredients.
-Assemble the mostaccioli in the foil-lined dish the same way — but stop before adding the mozzarella and remaining parmesan.
+Coat a piece of foil with cooking spray and lightly press it into the second baking dish before adding ingredients.
+Assemble the mostaccioli in the foil-lined dish the same way, but stop before adding the mozzarella and remaining parmesan.
+Those go on fresh when you reheat.
+Refrigerate the assembled pan a few hours or overnight until firm.
+Then, lift the foil out, wrap in two to three more layers of foil, label it, and freeze for up to 3 months.

 Make-Ahead (same week)